ilyapuchka/URLFormat/README.md

 print(flatten(parameters)) // ("apple", "swift", 2)
 ```

 This patter will match URL with path like `/users/apple/repos/?filter=swift&page=1` (first and last `/` are optional).
 The fully qualified type of `urlFormat` in this case would be  `ClosedQueryFormat<((String, String), Int)>` (most of the time using base class type `URLFormat` is sufficient).
 The type of generic parameter describes types of all captured parameters.
 To extract them from the actual URL you'd use `parse` method and one of `flatten` functions to "flatten" nested tuples, i.e. `((A, B), C) -> (A, B, C)` which makes it more convenient to access parameters.

-Note that it's not necessary to specify a generic type parameter manually as compiler can infer it from the declaration*.
+Note that it's not necessary to specify a generic type parameter manually as compiler can infer it from the declaration<sup>[1](#footnote1)</sup>.
 And compiler ensures that pattern and types of captured parameters are always in sync.

 A nice caveat is that `URLFormat` can be used to print actual URLs and their readable templates if you provide it values for its parameters (again compiler makes sure that they are always in sync):